End draws near in Trump impeachment trial as Democrats likely to fall short in vote

 If Roberts declines to break a tie, the deadlock would mean a defeat for Democrats.

-Additional reporting by Richard Cowan in Washington and Jeff Mason in Des Moines, Iowa; Writing by James Oliphant; Editing by Andy Sullivan and Robert Birsel
+Additional reporting by Richard Cowan in Washington and Jeff Mason in Des Moines, Iowa; Writing by James Oliphant; Editing by Andy Sullivan, Robert Birsel and Chizu Nomiyama